Do Flat Footed People Need Supportive Shoes?

 Typically, the feet have a gap in between the heels and the toes.
 This slight arch in the middle helps provide balance and stability when walking, running, or even standing still.
 However, some individuals have a condition known as flat feet.
 This condition is self-explanatory.
 Basically, some people have feet that lack that arch in the middle of their soles.

-People with flat feet are more likely to experience discomfort doing typical daily activities as their feet are not able to adequately accommodate the weight of their body as well as the repeated pressure of the feet when walking or running.
+People with flat feet are more likely to experience discomfort doing typical daily activities as their feet cannot adequately accommodate the weight of their body as well as the repeated pressure of the feet when walking or running.

 What does flat footed mean?